dalers/hydra/README.md

 Hydra RS485 Modbus Moisture Sensor:

 * [Catnip Electronics Modbus RS485 Soil Moisture Sensor](https://www.tindie.com/products/miceuz/modbus-rs485-soil-moisture-sensor-2/).
 The Hydra source is currently hard-coded for three moisture sensors, which must be pre-configured as Modbus ID 1, 2 and 3.

+## Support

+Thank you for your interest in the Hydra project.

+Please use [Discussions](https://github.com/dalers/hydra/discussions) to discuss or ask questions related to Hydra development and use.

+If you find a software defect (bug), please enter it in [Issues](https://github.com/dalers/hydra/issues).

+Pull Requests are welcome, but please present the need for your Pull Request first either in [Discussions](https://github.com/dalers/hydra/discussions) (for feature enhancements), or in [Issues](https://github.com/dalers/hydra/issues) (to correct software defects).

 ## Getting Started